 Will Assad agree to a political solution?
 Can ISIS be defeated?
 A sobering report from the latest PeaceGame.

-- By Kristin LordKristin M. Lord is President and CEO of IREX, a global education and development NGO.
-IREX does not take institutional positions; the views expressed here are her own., David RothkopfDavid Rothkopf is CEO and Editor of the FP Group.
-His latest book, National Insecurity: American Leadership in an Age of Fear was published in October.
+- By Kristin LordKristin Lord is president and CEO of IREX, a global education and development NGO.
+IREX does not take institutional positions; the views expressed here are her own., David RothkopfDavid Rothkopf is CEO and editor of the FP Group.
+His latest book, National Insecurity: American Leadership in an Age of Fear, was published in October of 2014.

 Peace will come to Syria slowly and only after much greater violence, participants predicted grimly at the second-ever PeaceGame, co-sponsored by Foreign Policy and the United States Institute of Peace in Abu Dhabi on June 18-19.
 In the meantime, given the protracted conflict’s disastrous spread into Iraq, the most realistic positive developments may be limited to international cooperation to provide humanitarian relief and counter extremists from the Islamic State of Iraq and al-Sham (ISIS).
 Despite an estimated 160,000 casualties since 2011 and at least 6.5 million people displaced from their homes, external intervention at a level sufficient to force the regime of President Bashar al-Assad to the negotiating table appear unlikely in the foreseeable future.